-In the majority of cases, an incident report is filed indicating an alleged violation of the Code of conduct.
-Alleged violations of the academic portion of the Code of Student Conduct are referred to the Provost or his/her designee.
+In most cases, an incident report is filed indicating an alleged violation of the Code of Conduct.
+Alleged violations of the academic portion of the Code of Student Conduct are referred to the

+Provost or his/her designee.
 Alleged violations of non-academic matters of the Code of Student Conduct are referred to the Office of Community Life.